liferay/liferay-docs/develop/tutorials/articles/liferay-faces/creating-a-jsf-portlet-project.markdown

 <!-- As an alternative, we should explain how to download the JARs manually and
 install them. - Jim -->

-Let's make the portlet display a calendar.
-We'll replace the portlet's default "hello world" text output with a PrimeFaces calendar component.
+Just for quick demonstration purposes, this tutorial shows how to transform the generic JSF portlet into a working calendar.
+This will prove just how easy it is to develop a JSF portlet for Liferay Portal.
+The portlet's default "hello world" text output will be replaced with a PrimeFaces calendar component (assuming the *PrimeFaces* component was selected).

-Open the `view.xhtml` facelet file from the portlet project's `docroot/views` folder and replace the element `<h:outputText value="#{i18n['my-jsf-hello-world']}" />` with the following lines of code:
+To do this, the following is added to the `view.xhtml` facelet file from the portlet project's `docroot/views` folder, replacing the element `<h:outputText value="#{i18n['my-jsf-hello-world']}" />` with:

     <h:form>
        <p:calendar></p:calendar>
     </h:form>

-Your `view.xhtml` facelet should look like this:
+The `view.xhtml` facelet would look like this:

     <?xml version="1.0"?>